 NFPA 96 doesn’t just say the work has to be done — it says who can do it.
 Inspection for grease buildup, and the cleaning that follows, must be performed by a properly trained, qualified, and certified person acceptable to the authority having jurisdiction (§12.4, §12.6.1).

 That’s not a marketing line — it’s in the standard, and it’s the whole reason to choose us.
-Cleaning Pros Plus is the Central Valley’s only IKECA member company, our crew is IKECA-certified, and our founder holds the IKECA CECS certification and serves as a retained NFPA 96 expert witness — the person attorneys call when a commercial kitchen fire ends up in court.
+Cleaning Pros Plus is the Central Valley’s only IKECA member company, our crew is IKECA member, and our founder holds the IKECA CECS certification and serves as a retained NFPA 96 expert witness.
 When our name is on your certificate, that’s the credential standing behind it.

 The standard sets requirements for cooking equipment that produces grease-laden vapors, which must be served by an exhaust system meeting the equipment and performance requirements of the standard (§4.1.1).
 That system — and its performance — has to be maintained during all periods of operation (§4.1.2).
 In practice, NFPA 96 reaches the whole chain: the hood, the grease removal devices, the duct, the exhaust fan, and the fire-extinguishing equipment (§4.1.3).
 When we clean, we clean the whole chain — because the standard governs the whole chain.